krisbaranski/krisbaranski/README.md

-### Frontend Software Developer with background in fine arts and handcrafts
+### Frontend Web Developer with background in fine arts and handcrafts

 - I'm currently learning ReactJS, NextJS, NodeJS
 - I'm open for job offers, challenges, new tasks and projects